-Savings vs multi-assets
+Savings vs multi-asset

 Savings accounts can offer 100% capital guarantee and ease of access.
 However, if interest rates are low, or are being outpaced by inflation, savers could be in a tight spot and have to make their money work harder to generate a real return.
 Holding or moving to cash will help avoid short-term stock market volatility, but it means you will lose out on any potential market gains over the long term.
 As you can see in the return example, multi-asset funds stack up well when it comes to returns over a long time period.